Protocol - oyster stress hardening for Westcott outplanting

 Set up

-• Take an image for size at the start of the experiment
+- Take an image for size at the start of the experiment for each bag with the bag identifier and a scale bar in each image

 Weekly stress treatments

-• Prepare a bin of water with 25C seawater (treated) and a bin with 12-15C seawater (control)
+- Prepare a bin of water with 25C seawater, 35C seawater, and a bin with 12-15C seawater (control)

-• Submerge the treated oysters in the heated bin (keep them in their bags) and submerge the control oysters in the non-heated bin
+- Submerge the treated oysters in the respective treatment bin (keep them in their bags) and submerge the control oysters in the non-heated bin

 Monitoring growth and survival

-• At the start (week 1), middle (week 4) and end (week 8) of the experiment take an image of all oysters by taking one bag at a time and laying the oysters out on a table.
+- At the start (week 1) and end (week 8) of the experiment take an image of all oysters by taking one bag at a time and laying the oysters out on a table.
 Put a scale bar in the image and take a picture.
 We will use this for growth.
 Store the images on GitHub.

-• Count all live oysters at these same time intervals and record the number alive and dead at each time point and store data on GitHub.
+- Count all live oysters at these same time intervals and record the number alive and dead at each time point and store data on GitHub.
+Counting oysters can also be done in the images if needed.

 Outplanting